October Health – 2025 Report

 -

-Promote Social Connections: Encourage team-building activities and social events, both in-person and virtual, to facilitate connections among employees.
+Promote Social Connections: Organize team-building activities and regular social events to foster relationships among employees.

 -